TouchUp-G: Improving Feature Representation through Graph-Centric Finetuning

-The feature homophily score $h_f$ effectively measures the correlation between nodes over connected edges.
+The feature homophily score $h_f$ effectively measures the correlation between nodes over edges.
 Its range is confined between $[-1,1]$.
 In various real-world cases, most graphs exhibit a feature homophily where $h>0$.
 Figure~\ref{fig:assortativity-example} illustrates that when $h=1$, every connected node pair possesses the \emph{exact same} feature, and when $h=-1$, each connected node pair exhibits the \emph{exact opposite} feature.
-When $h=0$, the connected nodes showcase random features with no correlation concerning the graph connectivity.
+When $h=0$, the linked nodes showcase random features with no correlation with the graph connectivity.

-\paragraph{Difference between Feature Homophily vs. Label Homophily.} In the GNN literature, the most popular notion of homophily is \emph{label} homophily.
+\textbf{Difference between Feature Homophily vs. Label Homophily.} In the GNN literature, the most popular notion of homophily is \emph{label} homophily~\cite{zhu2020beyond,ma2021homophily}.
 While label homophily is related to feature homophily, they are inherently different.
-Label homophily captures the label similarity (`compatibility') between nodes and their immediate neighbors ~\cite{zhu2020beyond, zhu2021graph,ma2021homophily}, Calculation of label homophily, however, is contingent on the availability of node labels, a scenario commonly seen in node classification tasks.
-Nonetheless, even in such cases, access to node labels is primarily limited to a small subset prior to inference.
+Label homophily captures the label similarity between nodes and their immediate neighbors, so it is contingent on the availability of node labels.
 In this work, we tackle different graph learning tasks, including but not limited to link prediction, wherein nodes lack class labels.